 I believe having DID falls under the neurodivergent umbrella, but at the same time it is a mental illness that can cause a great deal of distress.
 So, is Dissociative Identity Disorder divergent or disordered?

 Disability is a framework that teaches you to prioritize the needs of your mind and body over the expectations of society.
-Check out these articles to dive deeper into the experience of disability and chronic illness.
+To celebrate disability pride month, check out these articles to dive deeper into the experience of disability and chronic illness.

 In 2018 I began showing a collection of symptoms that I couldn’t explain.
 With a combination of research and luck, I eventually found out that they were caused by Mast Cell Activation Disorder.